mgibowski/plotlix/README.md

 ## Installation

 This application depends on:
-- Erlang and Elixir (can be installed with [asdf](https://asdf-vm.com/guide/getting-started.html))
+- Erlang and Elixir (can be installed with [asdf](https://asdf-vm.com/guide/getting-started.html)),
 - Postgres running locally.

 To start the project:

-  * Run `mix setup` to install and set up dependencies
+  * Run `mix setup` to install and set up dependencies,
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.